Medically reviewed by Drugs.com. Last updated on Oct 22, 2020.

-The safety and effectiveness of NUCYNTA® in pediatric patients less than 18 years of age have not been established.
+The safety and effectiveness of NUCYNTA oral solution in pediatric patients less than 18 years of age have not been established.

 Drug Abuse and Dependence

-NUCYNTA® contains tapentadol, a Schedule II controlled substance with a high potential for abuse similar to fentanyl, methadone, morphine, oxycodone, and oxymorphone.
-NUCYNTA® is subject to misuse, abuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].
+NUCYNTA oral solution contains tapentadol, a substance with a high potential for abuse similar to other opioids including fentanyl, hydrocodone, hydromorphone, methadone, morphine, oxycodone, and oxymorphone.
+NUCYNTA can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.2)].

 All patients treated with opioids require careful monitoring for signs of abuse and addiction, because use of opioid analgesic products carries the risk of addiction even under appropriate medical use.